andy-lawler-sbg/Expo-Bare-Minimum/README.md

   expo-settings
 - Link the module by going into each module folder and run `npm link`.
 Then in the `ExpoBare` folder run `npm link module_name` eg: npm link expo-web-view.
 Then inside ExpoBare run `yarn` again.

+## Flipper

+This project is setup so that Flipper works out of the box.
+To install Flipper simply use `brew install --cask flipper`.
+To use Flipper, run the app using `npx expo run:ios` or `npx expo run:android` and then open Flipper.
+Once open, select the Simulator/AVD and App from the menu in the top left of Flipper.
+You then should see the plugins available to you.
+You may notice some plugins are available but disabled, simply tap the `+` symbol to enable those.

+Flipper should work with both the AVD and iOS Simulator and should allow you to see things such as:

+- Layout preview (Native Stack showing RCTViews and also Native Views)
+- Console logging
+- Shared Preferences (UserDefaults and file stores)
+  - This works especially well with the Native Functions demo with iOS launched.
+You can see the event logs within this plugin when we change our stored theme in UserDefaults.
+- Images (Android Only)
+- Database (Android Only)

+Things such as React-Dev Tools should also work so we can work on getting that integrated.

+Another cool benefit of Flipper is that we can add Plugins for other metrics and usages as we need them!

 ## Testing

 To run Detox tests simply open two terminals in the root folder.
 Then: